 There were 16 farm operations in the preservation area associated with the Passing Lane Alternative.
 WisDOT has already relocated 11 of those farms based on the decision in the 2014 LS SFEIS.
-Therefore, Corridor Preservation associated with the Passing Lane Alternative would affect the remaining five farm operations.
-Owners of the five farm operations wishing to make improvements would be required to give WisDOT 60 days' notice before beginning that construction.
+Therefore, corridor preservation improvements associated with the Passing Lane Alternative would affect the remaining five farm operations if implemented.
+Owners of the five farm operations wishing to make improvements in preserved areas would be required to give WisDOT a 60-day notice before beginning that construction.
+See discussion in question 7.C of this factor sheet for more information.

 The Hybrid Alternative would affect farm buildings at 13 farm operations.
 WisDOT has already acquired and relocated 17 farms and razed the buildings at 16 of those farms based on the decision in the 2014 LS SFEIS, including the 12 of the 13 farms affected by the Hybrid Alternative.
-One additional farm relocation is required.
+One additional farm relocation is required with this alternative.

 There were nine farm operations in the preservation area associated with the Hybrid Alternative.
-WisDOT has already relocated five of those farms based on the decision in the 2014 LS SFEIS.
-Therefore, Corridor Preservation associated with the Hybrid Alternative would affect the remaining four farm operations.
-Owners of the four farm operations wishing to make improvements would be required to give WisDOT 60 days' notice before beginning that construction.
+WisDOT has already relocated five of those farms based on the decision in the 2014 LS SFEIS and.
+Therefore, corridor preservation improvements associated with the Hybrid Alternative would affect the remaining four farm operations if implemented.
+Owners of the four farm operations wishing to make improvements in preserved areas would be required to give WisDOT a 60-day notice before beginning that construction.
+See discussion in question 7.C of this factor sheet for more information.

 This alternative would affect farm buildings at 18 farm operations.
 WisDOT has already acquired and relocated 17 of the farms and razed the buildings at 16 farms based on the decision in the 2014 LS SFEIS.
-One additional farm relocation is required.
+One additional farm relocation is required with this alternative.

-G. Corridor Preservation associated with the 4-lane On-alignment Alternative
+G. Corridor Preservation Associated with 4-lane On-alignment Alternative (Part of the Preferred Alternative)

 There were four farm operations in the preservation area associated with the 4-lane On-alignment Alternative.
 WisDOT has not relocated any of those farms based on the decision in the 2014 LS SFEIS.
-Therefore, Corridor Preservation associated with the 4-lane On-alignment Alternative would affect four farm operations.
-Owners of the four farm operations wishing to make improvements would be required to give WisDOT 60 days' notice before beginning that construction.
+Therefore, corridor preservation improvements associated with the 4-lane On-alignment Alternative would affect four farm operations if implemented.
+Owners of the four farm operations wishing to make improvements in preserved areas would be required to give WisDOT a 60-day notice before beginning that construction.
+See discussion in question 7.C of this factor sheet for more information.

 11. Describe effects caused by the elimination or relocation of a cattle/equipment pass or crossing.
-Attach plans, sketches, or other graphics as needed to clearly illustrate existing and proposed location of any cattle/equipment pass or crossing: Does Not Apply.
-Replacement of an existing cattle/equipment pass or crossing is not planned.
+Attach plans, sketches, or other graphics as needed to clearly illustrate existing and proposed location of any cattle/equipment pass or crossing:

+- Does Not Apply. - Replacement of an existing cattle/equipment pass or crossing is not planned.
 Explain.
-A cattle pass exists on the corridor; however, the cattle pass is no longer being used and would be removed with any of the build alternatives.
-Cattle/equipment pass or crossing will be replaced.
-Replacement will occur at same location.
+A cattle pass exists on the corridor east of Pit Road; however, the cattle pass is no longer being used and would be removed with any of the build alternatives. - Cattle/equipment pass or crossing will be replaced. - Replacement will occur at same location. - Cattle/equipment pass or crossing will be relocated.
+Describe.